Package 'iotables'

 t_cols2

-Technology codes in column names, following the Eurostat convention.
+Technology codes in column names, following Eurostat conventions.

 t_cols2_lab